Updated: 2 days ago

 The arrival of a new year can inspire us to set goals.
 Whether it be taking up a new hobby, going for that promotion at work or eating healthier, this time of year can inspire us to make changes to our lives.
 But, with many of us losing sight of our hopes and dreams beyond January, it's fair to say that goals can be hard to stick to.

-Here, yoga teacher and health coach Vanessa Rivero discusses goal setting and shares her tips for sticking to your targets well into 2021.
+Here, yoga teacher and health coach Vanessa Rivero discusses goal setting and shares her tips for sticking to your targets.

 How to set goals